 The application interacts with the DM Client to get the MO instance identified by MOID.

-The application doesn’t find any instance of the requested MO.
+The application does not find any instances of the requested MO.

-The application asks to the DM Client to create the new MO with initial values.
+The application asks to the DM Client to create the new MO with initial values provided by the application.
 The DM Client will return the URI of the created MO instance.

 The application registers itself to be notified in case of MO updates.

-The application triggers the DM Client to start DM session.
+The application triggers the DM Client to start a DM session.

-The DM Client performs a DM session with DM Server, which handles the new MO update if necessary.
+The DM Client performs a DM session with the DM Server, which handles the new MO update if necessary.

 If updates have been applied, the DM Client notifies it to the application with new settings.